maxmind/libmaxminddb/doc/libmaxminddb.md

 If you want to get all of the entry data at once you can call `MMDB_get_entry_data_list()` instead.

-For each of the three functions, the return value is the status code as defined above.
+For each of the three functions, the return value is a status code as defined above.

 ## `MMDB_get_entry_data_list()`